jclarke0000/MMM-MyWordClock/README.md

      "It's half past one" instead of "It's half two"
-   * Adding other layouts is fairly trivial, and adding multiple layouts for any given langauge is possible (e.g.: An English langauge version for tall 1080p resolution, another for 1080p wide, a third for DE_1080p tall, etc).
+   * Adding other layouts is fairly trivial, and adding multiple layouts for any given langauge is possible (e.g.: An English langauge version for tall HDTV resolution, another for HDTV wide, a third for German tall, etc).
    * Layouts are not restricted to the same amount of lines or even the same amount of words per line as the english version.
-This means that translations or even other layouts in the same language need to follow the same pattern.
+This means that translations or even other layouts in the same language do not need to follow the same pattern.
    * Each layout name is added to the DOM wrapper as a class name so styling each layout specifically is possible while maitaining style inheritance from the defaults where applicable.